 These structures are of immense importance to a plant biologist since they form the core of the plant life cycle, notably the reproductive cycle, by being responsible for carrying genetic material and giving rise to seeds.
-The reviewed information above is paramount in agriculture, horticulture, and plant breeding since manipulation of these processes will result in better crop yields and varieties of plants.
+This is used in agriculture, horticulture, and plant breeding since manipulation of these processes will result in better crop yields and varieties of plants.

 Aspect | Anther | Stigma |